 Indigo will remain as the king of dyes and will stay associated with denim as its standard dye.
 But the demand from the fashion market could eventually activate much interest in non-indigo dyes, as they offer a full spectrum of colors.
 The permanent search for new effects and the flexibility that denim has for continuously reinventing itself will require exploring new application methods and developing new chemicals and dyes.
 A breakthrough dyeing process is Advanced Denim, which operates completely without indigo.
 It offers a great variety of colors, needs much less water and energy, and produces no effluents.

 Weaving is the final process in the manufacturing of denim and is very important in determining the quality of the final garment.
 Denim fabric is woven as 3/1 twill by the interlacement of indigo dyed warp and grey weft, and the yarn counts influence the fabric properties such as weight, fabric tightness, cover, drape, tensile strength and other properties.
-The weaving looms often used for denim are projectile, rapier and air jet looms.
+The weaving looms often used for denim are projectile, rapier and air jet loom.

 In general, the denim market is highly competitive and is driven by volume and not necessarily by the niches.
 So the success of denim weaving companies depends on aspects like process optimization and marketing profile.
 The possibilities include the use of engineered yarns, weaving denim efficiently in intelligent machines and using online quality control systems.
 All these could reduce energy consumption in weaving and also optimize material and resource efficiency.
 The industrial implementation of these technologies represents the future of denim weaving, which should be economically viable and will produce high quality denim.